Nutrition and Food Presentations

 Dietary Fats: The Good, the Bad and the Ugly

 A registered dietitian will guide you through the maze of dietary fats found in the foods you enjoy each and every day.
-Explore the good, the bad and the ugly when it comes to dietary fats as we discuss how you can fit healthy fats into your own diet in an amount that is right for you.
+Explore the good, the bad and the ugly when it comes to dietary fats.
+We discuss how you can fit healthy fats into your own diet in an amount that is right for you.

 Eating Well with Heart Failure